• Tag Archives Canister X

 Ko-fi

-My Patreon page is here.
-It’s a special place where I post serial novels, serial comics, essays and articles on the creative arts business, behind-the-scenes secrets, and more.
-Join me and my other patrons and be a part of something entertaining and interesting with consistent content.
+My Patreon page is located here.
+It’s a very awesome nook on the Web where I post serial novels, serial comics, essays and articles on the creative arts business, behind-the-scenes secrets, artwork, photos, and more.
+Join me and my other patrons and be a part of something fun and interesting with regular content.
+Check out the fun trailer for the page.

 End station identification.